 Type of SEND Support Provided in school COMMUNICATION AND INTERACTION Speech, Language and Communication needs Autistic spectrum disorders (ASD) We use visual timetables when needed to support children to understand what will happen and when.
 We provide areas with reduced distractions and low stimulus We offer additional support during break and lunch time when appropriate.
 We use social stories to help children learn how to approach different social situations.
 We run small groups focusing on friendship.
 We have a variety of resources available to use, depending on a child's sensory difficulties.
 Time is spent with children helping them to identify situations that cause anxiety and finding ways to relieve that anxiety.
 We run small group speech and language sessions recommended for individual children by outside agencies.
 Specific 1:1 sessions are offered according to individual need COGNITION AND LEARNING NEEDS Moderate learning difficulties (MLD) Specific learning difficulties (SPLD) We provide small group support with a focus on literacy or numeracy skills, depending on need.
 We use intervention programmes to improve literacy or numeracy skills-e.g. Lexia, Early talk boost Where appropriate we provide resources to support children with specific needs-e.g. reading rulers and coloured overlays.

-SOCIAL, EMOTIONAL AND MENTAL HEALTH NEEDS Mental Health condition Social difficulties Emotional difficulties We provide excellent pastoral care for our children including work with our family support worker.
-We run sessions focusing on emotional understanding and expression to help promote social interaction and emotional resilience.
+SOCIAL.
+EMOTIONAL AND We provide excellent pastoral care for our children including work with our family support worker.
+MENTAL HEALTH We run sessions focusing on emotional understanding and NEEDS expression to help promote social interaction and emotional Mental Health condition resilience.
 We provide one to one nurture sessions for vulnerable children.
-We have three staff trained in delivering the Talking and Drawing Programme.
+Social difficulties Emotional We have three staff trained in delivering the Talking and Drawing difficulties Programme.
 This is offered to individuals (with parental agreement) to support emotional literacy and the development of coping strategies for situations which a child may find difficult.
 We access Counselling Services, with parental agreement, where appropriate.
 (Kalmer Counselling) Tailored support can be made available to individual children should they have a specific emotional need.
 E.g., bereavement We create behaviour management plans where necessary, to ensure children can access the curriculum and all children remain safe.

-We complete risk assessments and then take action to ensure the safety and inclusion of all children, whenever possible, in all activities We run small group sessions with a focus on social skills We seek the expert advice and support of outside agencies, including the School Health Advisor and the Children and Young People's Service (CYPS) SENSORY AND We have a Hearing Impaired Additionally resourced Centre (HIARC) OR PHYSICAL in school offering considerable expertise to support identified children.
+We complete risk assessments and then take action to ensure the safety and inclusion of all children, whenever possible, in all activities We run small group sessions with a focus on social skills We seek the expert advice and support of outside agencies. including the School Health Advisor and the Children and Young People's Service (CYPS) We have a Hearing Impaired Additionally resourced Centre (HIARC) SENSORY AND in school offering considerable expertise to support identified OR PHYSICAL children.
+NEEDS We request and act upon advice and guidance from the relevant Hearing / visual impairment Multi specialists such as; physiotherapists, occupational therapists, sensory Newcastle Children's Vision Team and Hearing Impairment Team. impairment We seek advice and guidance from school health for pupils with Physical disabilities significant medical needs Medical needs We run intervention sessions to improve pupil skills, e.g. gross and fine motor skills We provide support and practical aids where appropriate to ensure pupils can access the curriculum.
+When it is appropriate we use ICT to enhance pupil's access